Dublin Regulation: Second phase of the Common European Asylum System

 On 3 December 2008, the European Commission proposed amendments to the Dublin Regulation, creating an opportunity for reform of the Dublin System.
 The Dublin III Regulation (No. 604/2013) was approved in June 2013, replacing the Dublin II Regulation, and applies to all member states except Denmark.
+Denmark subsequently notified the EU that it would apply the amendments, by virtue of its bilateral agreement with the EU.

-It came into force on 19 July 2013.
+The recast regulation came into force on 19 July 2013.
 It is based on the same principle as the previous two, i.e., that the first Member State where fingerprints are stored or an asylum claim is lodged is responsible for a person's asylum claim.

 In July 2017, the European Court of Justice upheld the Dublin Regulation, declaring that it still stands despite the high influx of 2015, giving EU member states the right to transfer migrants to the first country of entry to the EU.

 The United Kingdom withdrawal from the European Union took effect at the end of the Brexit transition period on 31 December 2020, at which point the Regulation ceased to apply to it.

 Asylum and Migration Management Regulation

-The Dublin III Regulation is to be replaced by the New Pact on Migration and Asylum, as part of the third phase of the Common European Asylum System.
+The Dublin III Regulation was replaced by the Asylum and Migration Management Regulation, as part of the third phase of the Common European Asylum System.
 The Justice and Home Affairs Council reached an agreement on a negotiating position towards the European Parliament on 8 June 2023.
-The Pact was adopted by the European Council on 14 May 2024 and will come into force in two years, from 2026.
+The Pact was adopted by the European Council on 14 May 2024 and has come into force in 2026.
 The revised Regulation applies to all EU member states except those with opt-outs from the AFSJ policy area: Denmark and Ireland.
 Denmark subsequently notified the EU that it would apply the amendments on 11 June 2024, while Ireland's request to opt-in to the amendments was formally approved by the Commission in July 2024.

 Key to the Asylum and Migration Management Regulation is the institution of a new solidarity mechanism between the member states.
 Solidarity can take the form of relocation of migrants, financial contributions, deployment of personnel or measures focusing on capacity building.
 Solidarity will be mandatory for member states, but the form of solidarity is at the discretion of the member states themselves.
 Per relocation, member states can instead make a financial contribution of €20.000.
 The updated rules on solidarity combine mandatory solidarity to assist member states dealing with a significant migrant influx with adaptable options for contributions.
 These contributions from member states may include relocating individuals, financial support, or, upon agreement with the recipient state, alternative measures of solidarity (such as supplying border personnel or aiding in establishing reception facilities).